-Power Mirror Control

-Heated Mirrors - If Equipped
+Power Mirror Control Heated Mirrors - If Equipped

 These mirrors are heated to melt frost or ice.
-This feature is activated whenever you turn on the rear window defroster.
+This feature can be activated whenever you turn on the rear window defroster (if equipped).
+Some vehicles may not be equipped with rear window defroster, in this case the heated mirrors will still function as intended.
 Refer to "Rear Window Features" in "Understanding The Features Of Your Vehicle" for further information.